MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization.md

 ## Set up Delivery Optimization for Windows

-[Learn more](waas-delivery-optimization-setup.md) about the Delivery Optimization settings to ensure proper set up in your environment.
+[Learn more](waas-delivery-optimization-setup.md) about the Delivery Optimization settings to ensure proper setup in your environment.

 ## Delivery Optimization reference